-Our text consists in three (sometimes overlapping) parts.
+Our text consists of three (sometimes overlapping) parts.
 We start with a purely logical part by introducing a sequent system and proving some of its proof-theoretical properties, which are essential for our main result.
 In the second part we deal with the ``algebra of proofs'' of such a system.
 We introduce a language for coding derivations, and define an equational theory on the terms of this language.
 After proving several properties of this term algebra, a proof-theoretical result corresponding to symmetric monoidal closed coherence is obtained.
 As a consequence we have that the generality conjecture is \emph{almost} acceptable for our system.
 This part is ended in showing possible applications, which also make a bridge between viewpoints of logicians and categorists on the main result of the paper.

-The last part is optional and serves to a curious logician, not familiar with category theory, to see how some non-named notions occurring in the main body of the text could be expressed in categorial terminology.
+The last part serves to a logician, not familiar with category theory, to see how some unnamed notions occurring in the main body of the text could be expressed in categorial terminology.
 Since such notions are pretty standard and are tied to some classical results on categories, she or he could become more interested in connection between logic and category theory.
-Moreover, by giving examples of categories satisfying the same conditions as our algebra of proofs, we justify our view at logic as a part of mathematics.
+Moreover, by giving examples of categories satisfying the same conditions as our algebra of proofs, we justify our view of logic as a part of mathematics.